TrackPolitics logoTrackPolitics

 AI-generated

-Irene Campbell is a Labour and Co-operative MP for North Ayrshire and Arran, elected in 2024.
-She sits on the Commons Finance Committee and the Petitions Committee, and since June 2025 has served on the Absent Voting (Elections in Scotland and Wales) Bill committee.
-The data provided does not include details of her career prior to entering Parliament.
+Irene Campbell is a Labour (Co-op) MP for North Ayrshire and Arran, elected on 4 July 2024.
+She serves on the Commons Finance Committee and the Petitions Committee, and has sat on the Absent Voting (Elections in Scotland and Wales) Bill committee since June 2025.
+She previously sat on the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill committee in May 2025.

 Voting Patterns